 For example, changing your bedtime routine is critical because you can flip your sleep switch.
 You probably won’t be surprised if I tell you I stopped watching Netflix and scrolling through my phone at bedtime; I substituted those activities with meditation and yoga, which were the ingredients that helped me prepare for a better night’s sleep.

 As far as deep sleep and REM sleep, I relied on science to help me find the right ingredients there—and this discovery is what lead to the creation of chili.
 Our core body temperature plays a key role in our sleep.
 Specifically, deep sleep demands a drop in our temperature, while REM sleep is associated with a rise.
-Through the use of temperature-regulating sleep systems, I found the right timing and ingredients to improve my sleep steadily over time.
+Through the use of temperature-regulating sleep systems and weighted blanket, I found the right timing and ingredients to improve my sleep steadily over time.
 Now I have it dialed in precisely.

 Everyone’s Sleep Recipe Will Be Different